Prlekija

 Prlekija is a region in northeastern Slovenia between the Drava and Mura rivers.
 It comprises the eastern part of the Slovene Hills (Slovenske gorice), stretching from the border with Austria to the border with Croatia.
 It is part of the traditional province of Lower Styria.
 Together with the traditional province of Prekmurje, it forms part of the Mura Statistical Region.
-Its central town is Ljutomer.
+Its central and largest town is Ljutomer.

-The region is known for its first-class wines, food, and the specific dialect of its inhabitants, which has similarities to Prekmurje Slovene, with which it is mutually intelligible.
-The symbol of the region is the klopotec, a wooden mechanical device on a high wooden pole, similar to a windmill.
-Prleška tünka is a protected food product from Prlekija.
+The region is known for its first-class wines, food, and the specific dialect of its inhabitants, which together with Prekmurje Slovene belongs to the Pannonian dialectal group of Slovene dialects, with which it is mutually intelligible.
+The symbol of the region is the klopotec, a wooden mechanical device on a high wooden pole, similar to a windmill, used to keep birds away from pecking at grapes in vineyards.
+Tünka is a protected food product from Prlekija.
 It is made of minced lard and pork.
-Prlekija is also known by the pastry prleška gibanica, made of several layers and with a sweet filling.
+Prlekija is also known for other foods, such as prleška gibanica, dumplings and various sour cream soups and stews.

-The region comprises the municipalities of Križevci, Ljutomer, Radenci, Razkrižje, Sveti Jurij ob Ščavnici, Veržej, Gornja Radgona, Sveti Tomaž, Središče ob Dravi, and Ormož.
+The region roughly comprises the municipalities of Križevci, Ljutomer, Radenci, Razkrižje, Sveti Jurij ob Ščavnici, Veržej, Gornja Radgona, Sveti Tomaž, Središče ob Dravi, and Ormož.

+However, the borders of the region are not fully defined.